reeawnc/cloudflare/demos/remote-mcp-cf-access/README.md

-# Model Context Protocol (MCP) Server + Github OAuth
+# Model Context Protocol (MCP) Server + Access OAuth

-This is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that supports remote MCP connections, with Github OAuth built-in.
+This is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that supports remote MCP connections, with Access OAuth built-in.

-You can deploy it to your own Cloudflare account, and after you create your own Github OAuth client app, you'll have a fully functional remote MCP server that you can build off.
-Users will be able to connect to your MCP server by signing in with their GitHub account.
+You can deploy it to your own Cloudflare account, and after you create your own Access for SaaS OIDC app, you'll have a fully functional remote MCP server that you can build off.
+Users will be able to connect to your MCP server by signing in with your connected Access Identity Provider.

-You can use this as a reference example for how to integrate other OAuth providers with an MCP server deployed to Cloudflare, using the [`workers-oauth-provider` library](https://github.com/cloudflare/workers-oauth-provider).

 The MCP server (powered by [Cloudflare Workers](https://developers.cloudflare.com/workers/)):

 - Acts as OAuth _Server_ to your MCP clients
-- Acts as OAuth _Client_ to your _real_ OAuth server (in this case, GitHub)
+- Acts as OAuth _Client_ to your _real_ OAuth server (in this case, Access)

 ## Getting Started